310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-You are fine with just about anything when it is ninja-related, aren’t you…
+you are fine with just about anything when it is ninja-related, aren’t you…

-It is good to have something you love, but… you have no standards.
+it is good to have something you love, but… you have no standards.
 {% endbubble %}

 {% bubble Shinobu %}